FRC1732/2025-1732Bot/docs/operatorPanelLEDSupport.md

 - **Driver Station Application** can be a simple console application that understands the network tables and Serial USB connection.

 - **Arduino** will use the Serial interface to receive text updates from the driver station computer.
-Likewise the arduino will be able to use teh same Serial interface to return acknowledgement messages.
-Controlling 16 buttons would require 16 IO pins and while larger Arduino form factors, the smaller solution is a 4 to 16 decoder chip like the CD54HC4514 chip.
-Using four outputs plus another for a latch, with the decode chip, all 16 button LEDs can be controlled.
+Likewise the arduino will be able to use the same Serial interface to return acknowledgement messages.